marcorossi5/DUNEreco/examples/README.md

 This can be done running `pip install -e .[example]` from the package [root](..) directory.

+The dataset sample and checkpoints must be downloaded to be able to run the examples.
+Refere to the main [README](../README.md) for more information.

 ## Onnx examples

 This folder contains a comparison between PyTorch and Onnx model inference.